tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Taxes Configuration
 -------------------

-A necessary configuration for electronic invoicing to work correctly in Odoo is to add the factor type associated with sales taxes.
+A necessary configuration for electronic invoicing to work correctly in CoquiAPPs is to add the factor type associated with sales taxes.

 To make this configuration you first have to go to :menuselection:`Accounting --> Configuration -->